 Morning:

-• Start the day at the Reichstag building, which was severely damaged during World War II and then restored after the war.
-You can take a tour of the building and see its impressive glass dome.
+- Start your day at the Reichstag Building, which was severely damaged during World War II and later restored.
+Take a guided tour to admire its impressive glass dome.

 Afternoon:

-• Head to the Topography of Terror Museum, located on the site of the former Gestapo headquarters.
+- Head to the Topography of Terror Museum, situated at the former site of the Gestapo headquarters.
 This museum provides a detailed account of the Nazi regime and its horrific crimes against humanity.

 Evening:

-• Attend a special dinner and historical tour at the Hofbräuhaus Berlin, where you can learn about the history of beer in Germany and how it played a role in World War II.
+- Enjoy a special dinner and historical tour at Hofbräuhaus Berlin, where you can learn about the history of beer in Germany and its role during World War II.

 Day 2: